In Brief

 Notice what your fear has been quietly assuming for hours, under the noise.
 It has been assuming that somewhere in the equation of your salvation there is a thread you are responsible for keeping tight.
 A thread of belief, a thread of sincerity, a thread of spiritual fervor, a thread of feelings-toward-Jesus.
 It assumes that God did His part at the cross and you are doing yours by believing hard enough and feeling right enough and clinging well enough.
 That the bridge is a contract with two signatures, and tonight your signature is smudging.

-Stop and notice your shoulders right now.
-They have been drawn up toward your ears for hours.
-Your breath is shallow.
-Your jaw is doing the work of a person trying to hold a coin between their teeth so it doesn't drop.
-That specific tension is not a moral failure and it is not a spiritual one.
+That tension in your body is not a moral failure and it is not a spiritual one.
 It is your body bracing to hold a salvation it was never asked to hold.
 You can release it — not because the fear is unjustified inside the theology you have been operating under, but because the theology you have been operating under is not the gospel.

 Your fear has smuggled in works-righteousness in the vocabulary of assurance.
 Every time the voice says you are not saved because your faith is too weak, it is assuming that faith-strength is the ground of your standing — which is exactly the theology Paul demolished in Romans 4 and Ephesians 2.
 If even one molecule of your eternal security depended on the grip of a creature lying awake in terror that the grip is slipping, you would already be lost.
 Not in twenty years.
 Tonight.
 The whole point of the doctrine of perseverance is that the grip is not yours.